shelling/feint/README.md

 - Convert keys of parameters from one name to another name for model initialization.
 - Lock mandatory and optional columns used in a presenter.

+From perspective of a serializer, a Feint preseter acts as the model it presents except for different attribute names.
+You can replace a model instance with its Feint presenter and it will work seamelessly.

 ## Installation

 Add this line to your application's Gemfile: